Alumni & Friends

 Vanderbilt Law School

 "Psychology courses, such as the Psychology of Prejudice and Privilege, have driven my passion to study law and to focus on underserved and underrepresented populations." – Jona MaysWith her Bachelor’s degree in Psychology, Jona Mays is ready to face new experiences and challenges.
 In the fall of 2016, she will be attending Vanderbilt Law School.
-While she considers her acceptance to Vanderbilt Law School as one of her primary educational achievements, the support and encouragement from faculty members in the Department of Psychology pushed her to pursue her interests and apply to a variety of law schools.
+While she considers her acceptance to Vanderbilt Law School as one of her primary educational achievements, the support and encouragement from faculty members in the Department of Psychological Science pushed her to pursue her interests and apply to a variety of law schools.

-During her time in the Department of Psychology, Jona spent two semesters as a teaching assistant for Dr. Saul Alamilla and three semesters as a student assistant in the Psychology Lab.
+During her time in the Department of Psychological Science, Jona spent two semesters as a teaching assistant for Dr. Saul Alamilla and three semesters as a student assistant in the Psychology Lab.
 These positions gave her the opportunity to help students and develop critical thinking skills and creative approaches to learning.
 Learning about issues of diversity at Kennesaw State University is one of the reasons Jona chose to go into law because she wants to be a voice for individuals who are not heard.